-There are no critical judgements used in applying the Fund's accounting policies.
+There are no critical judgements other than those involving estimation that management has made in applying the Fund's accounting policies, that have a significant effect on amounts recognised in these financial statements.

 It is reasonably probable, based on existing knowledge, that outcomes within the next financial year that are different from these assumptions could require a material adjustment to the carrying amount reflected in the financial statements.